Patient Education · April 2026

 • Previous filler gave incomplete results or worsened the area

-• You want a durable, not temporary, solution
+• You want a permanent, not temporary, solution

 • You have both a bag and a hollow — fat transposition addresses both